Commercial model

 How the LUBA 3 AWD 5000 communicates with your network, smart home devices, cloud services, and companion apps.

 The LUBA 3 AWD 5000 by Mammotion integrates 6 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of 19 kg, a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The physical platform features a weight of 19 kg, providing the foundation on which this technology stack operates.

 The perception layer is built on 360° LiDAR, Dual 1080p AI cameras, NetRTK positioning.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.